Nyerguds/MobiusMapEditor/README.md

 * Map indicators will now be painted in this order: map boundaries, celltriggers, waypoints, object triggers.
 The later ones will be on top and thus most visible.
 * Map indicators for the type you are currently editing are now always drawn last, and thus the most visible. (e.g. overlapping celltriggers and waypoints)
 * Unit/building/infantry tools now paint the object trigger labels last, so they no longer get painted over by the occupied cell indicators.
-* TGA files that are not inside a .zip file can now also load their positioning metadata from accompanying .meta files.
+* For assets / mods loading, TGA files that are not inside a .zip file can now also load their positioning metadata from accompanying .meta files.
 * Factory doors will no longer be seen as semitransparent on the placement preview.
-* "Quality" factor in the config file (indicating a downscaling factor of the graphics) now accepts negative values to enable smooth scaling.
-* Object previews will now obey the "Quality" factor set in the config file.
-However, they will always be displayed using pixel scaling, because smooth scaling looks awful on the zoomed-in preview panels.
-* Fixed incorrect cleanup when switching between tools, which could cause odd bugs like two selected cells being visible on the tileset tool.
+* Fixed incorrect cleanup of internal tool objects, which could cause odd bugs like two selected cells being visible on the tileset tool.
-* Terrain and structure editing mode will now always draw the full green bounds underneath the red occupied cells.
+* Terrain and structure editing mode will now draw all full green bounds underneath the red occupied cells.
+Before, both were drawn per object and could cause odd overlaps.
 * Optimised all calculations related to centering objects in their bounding box and drawing them on the map.
 * Infantry are now positioned more accurately.
 * The terrain tool now uses a list box like all the other tools, instead of the awkward dropdown list.
 * The smudge tool now allows setting the size in the preview window, and picking craters with a different size from the map.
-* Previews in tool windows will now use higher quality graphics than the map by default.
-This can be adjusted in the CnCTDRAMapEditor.exe.config file, by changing the "MapScaleFactor" and "PreviewScaleFactor".
+* The "MapScaleFactor" and "PreviewScaleFactor" settings in the "CnCTDRAMapEditor.exe.config" file can adjust the downscaling factor for respectively the map graphics and the preview graphics.
+Higher values will reduce quality, but will make the editor more responsive.
+By default, previews in tool windows will now use higher quality graphics than the map.
+Using a negative value will enable smooth scaling.
+(Not advised, but it's available)
 * When removing a trigger, all celltriggers and objects linking to that trigger will now get their trigger cleared.
+Before, this only happened for structures.
-* The trigger proposed for linking to objects and cells are now filtered out to only those triggers with an Event that can be triggered by that object type.
+* The triggers available for linking to objects and cells are now filtered out to only those triggers with an Event that can be triggered by that object type.
+This will also affect the cleanup of triggers if a trigger's Event was changed to something not compatible with the objects it was linked to.
-* An Info icon next to the trigger dropdowns will give an explanation of which trigger events work for that type.
+* An Info icon next to the trigger dropdowns in the placement tool windows will give an explanation of which trigger events work for that type.
 * For celltriggers and waypoints, the item selected in the tool dropdown will now be highlighted on the map in yellow.
-* A logical default order is now selected when you pick a unit to place.
+* A logical default Mission is now selected when you pick a unit to place.
-* Editing the triggers can no longer kick you out of the Celltrigger tool.
+* Editing the triggers can no longer kick you out of the Celltrigger tool even though placeable triggers remain after the edits.
 * The brush size on the resource tool will now adjust itself if an incorrect (even) value is given.
+* Map loading validation will now also validate terrain templates, meaning corrupted maps have a much higher likelihood to give correct feedback.
+* Map validation will now be done before the "Save File" dialog opens.